Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 ![Tentacles final padx1](../../images/final/tentacles_b_all_padx1.png)

-We can see that all the borders have been detected (except the ones at the bottom, it is left as an exercise to the reader).
+We can see that those borders have been detected.

+However, if you look at the bottom there are still borders that have not been detected.
+They do not look really important, so fixing it is left as an exercise to the reader.